 This traditional massage palace has been around since 2003!
 Complete with heat packs for your shoulders, bird sounds and rose red tea, this is the perfect stress-free setting when you’re in dire need of a break.
-Head to any of the three locations in the Central district and opt for a good foot reflexology massage ($140 to $518).
+Opt for a good foot reflexology massage session.

 It’s hard to believe this spa opened as a small start-up 20 years ago in Happy Valley.
-Now it’s a firm Hong Kong Island go-to, with locations in Central and Wan Chai.
-We’d recommend opting for its reflexology massage ($218 to $393) that promises to target back pain and migraines, via pressure points on your feet.
-If you’re not feeling up to heading out, you can even enjoy a massage in the privacy of your own home (for $600).
+Happy Foot is a firm Hong Kong Island go-to, with a prime location in the heart of Wan Chai.
+We’d recommend opting for its reflexology massage (from $218 for 50 minutes), which promises to target back pain and migraines via pressure points on your feet.
+If you’re not feeling up to heading out, you can even enjoy a massage in the privacy of your own home ($600 for 100 minutes).

 Natura Thai Massage & Spa

 For a traditional Thai option, head to Natura Thai in Sai Ying Pun.
-Its combination of acupressure massage techniques and stretching (as well as some good old foot reflexology), provides you with an all-in-one session to relieve muscle discomfort and ligament pain.
+Its combination of acupressure massage techniques and stretching (as well as some good old foot reflexology) will relieve muscle discomfort and ligament pain.
 Unwind with some herbal tea, complete with lemongrass and pandan.
-If you go before 4pm on a Monday through Thursday, you will even snag a $20 discount.

 Natura Thai Massage & Spa, 93 High Street, Sai Ying Pun, Hong Kong, 2239 4888

-With excellent ambience and super friendly staff, Soho Relax has all the makings of a great all-in-one massage session.
-You can opt for a 50-minute foot massage ($168) or any package deal — feel free to tell the skilled masseuses what type of pressure you prefer (as well as any other specific requests), to make sure the experience is tailored to your liking.
+With an excellent ambience and super friendly staff, Soho Relax has all the makings of a great all-in-one massage session.
+You can opt for a 50-minute foot massage ($178) or any package deal — feel free to tell the skilled masseuses what type of pressure you prefer to make sure the experience is tailored to your liking.

-Just a three minute walk away from MTR Exit A3 in Wan Chai, this massage studio is easily located, reliable and affordable.
-Book a professional foot reflexology session ($160) and check out its acupressure and gua sha treatments while you’re there.
+Just a three minute walk away from MTR Exit A4 in Wan Chai, this massage studio is easily located, reliable and affordable.
+Book a professional foot reflexology session and check out its acupressure and gua sha treatments while you’re there.

-Decorated in relaxing and muted shades of green, Iyara transports you to an island retreat.
-Make your way to the Central location to people watch, or head to its Mid-Levels spa for some more privacy, and opt for a Thai-style foot and leg massage ($450 to $600) to really unwind.
+Decorated in relaxing muted shades of green, Iyara transports you to an island retreat.
+Make your way to the Central location to people watch, or head to its Hollywood Road or Mid-Levels spa for some more privacy.
+Don’t miss the Thai-style foot and leg massage for the ultimate pampering treat.

 Sense of Touch

-This multi-award winning spa has six different locations throughout Hong Kong.
+This multi-award winning spa has a number of locations across Hong Kong.
 Its five-storey flagship in Lan Kwai Fong boasts a beautiful rooftop lounge, perfect for a spa party.
-Catering to everyone, this is a great choice for a foot massage ($300), a facial, or any of its incredible services and treatments.
-Become a member and enjoy birthday offers and extra packages.
+Catering to everyone, this is a great choice for a foot massage ($280), facial, or manicure (see the full list of services and treatments here).
+And if you become a member, enjoy birthday offers and extra packages.

 Ten Feet Tall

-Located in the heart of the Central district, this massage studio is a Hong Kong favourite.
-It features stunning interiors, friendly staff, and a nice range of treatments including aromatic oil massage ($500 to $570) and lymphatic drainage ($790 to $2,090).
-We recommend choosing a cocktail from its extensive drinks list, while you enjoy some classic foot reflexology ($350 to $395), and finishing off by checking into the nail bar and treating yourself to a shanghai pedicure ($310).
+This massage studio is a Hong Kong favourite.
+It features stunning interiors, friendly staff and a nice range of treatments, including aromatic oil massage (from $500 at Central) and lymphatic drainage (from $790 at Central).
+We recommend choosing a cocktail from its extensive drinks list while you enjoy some classic foot reflexology.
+End your pamper day at the nail bar and treat yourself to a Shanghai Pedicure ($310 at Central).

 First Class Foot & Massage

-Located in one of the busiest intersections of TST, this centre combines traditional Chinese practices with modern massage techniques, for a premium experience.
-Seat yourself on a plush massage chair and enjoy a professional “first class” foot massage – but don’t forget to tip your masseuse.
+Located in one of the busiest intersections of TST, this centre combines traditional Chinese practices with modern massage techniques for a premium experience.
+Seat yourself on a plush massage chair and enjoy a professional “first class” foot massage.

 Hong Wai Foot and Body Reflexology

-A long-time local favourite, Hong Wai offers a wide range of treatments, makes use of high-quality and international products, and has over 130 massers and staff.
-Its foot reflexology massage is done by a “master” and starts from $98.
+A long-time local favourite, Hong Wai offers a wide range of treatments, making use of high-quality and international products.
+With over 130 masseuses and staff, you’re sure to be well looked after here.

 Hong Wai Foot and Body Reflexology, 12/F, Grand Right Centre, 10 Cameron Road, Tsim Sha Tsui, Hong Kong, 2366 2348